JoseAdrianRodriguezGonzalez/Colab/README.md

 # Colab
-Here are some code from colab
+Here are some code from colab.